 What better way to get Facebook reviews than via Facebook post?
 In the simple example below, this insurance agency writes:

 We L❤️ VE our customers!
 If you want to show us some love, leave us a review!

 The other way to go is to share reviews on your feed as they come in, like this local business does below.
 You can always add a link for customers to leave their own reviews.

 While you are encouraged to ask for reviews, there is a right and a wrong way to go about it.
 Here are some approaches you should avoid.

-Incentivizing with gifts or discounts:.
 You should not, under any circumstances, offer a discount or free gift in exchange for leaving reviews.
-This is against the terms and conditions of many review platforms like Yelp and Google, and can lead to a high volume of low-quality or star-only reviews (with no explanation).
+This is against the terms and conditions of many review platforms like Yelp and Google, and can lead to a high volume of low-quality or star-only reviews (with no text).
 The purpose of reviews is not primarily to benefit the business but to empower prospective customers to make informed decisions.
-However, something like this would be perfectly suitable:

 A steady stream of good-quality reviews is essential for your reputation, ranking, and ultimately even your revenue.
 So follow these tips and get a review strategy in place asap!